SolarPi/Solar-Pi/Docs/docs/getting-started.md

 ![terminal](/img/terminal.png)

 The Terminal, (also known as the Command Line) is a very powerful and useful tool.
 You enter commands to do certain tasks, and it will do them for you.
 As a beginner, you don't have to use this - but as get more experience in using a computer, then you might want to give it a go.
 You can access it by clicking on the icon which has a black box with '>_' inside.
-You can see a list of Terminal commands [here](Advanced-Things/commands.md).
+You can see a list of Terminal commands [here](Advanced-Things/commands.md) and you can learn more about the Terminal [here](Advanced-Things/terminal.md).